Paternity Attorney in Rhode Island

 and life insurance benefits.

 If you are looking to prove the parentage of your child or have run into any other paternity law issue, contact The Law Office of Patricia A. Sullivan.
 With our Rhode Island paternity lawyers on your side, you can move forward through this sensitive process without any unnecessary assumptions or mistakes.
-With more than 35 years of dedicated experience handling some to ensure your paternity issue is handled efficiently and effectively.
+With nearly 40 years of dedicated experience handling some of to ensure your paternity issue is handled efficiently and effectively.
 No matter what the final outcome may be, getting a paterntiy test is generally considered to be beneficial for all involved parties.
 With that being said, each family member may have considerably different motives for wanting to legally establish the identity of a child’s father.